emberjs/rfcs/text/0000-basic-template-helpers.md

 Those helpers are very low lever and generally useful in both Ember and Glimmer.

-I propose to not move:
+I propose to not add:

 - `is-array` (uses `Ember.isArray`)
 - `is-empty` (uses `Ember.isEmpty`)